-- 80. "The Office notes that, after further review of the FLLRIC model, the duct unit costs shown in the FLLRIC model are fully allocated to the cost category and not to the cost category for the cost category.
-This, it believes, requires determining the expense factor for duct costs based on ratio of opex and overhead expense over for the cost category for the cost category to ensure the expense factors used match the cost categories." - 81.
-"While Flow believes that the relevant network element at issue here relates to the final field of the flow acknowledges that FLLRIC model does allocate all duct cost to be made that amendment to the model, i.e., we have amended the expense factor value in the flow of the flow
+80. "The Office notes that, after further review of the FLLRIC model, the duct unit costs shown in the FLLRIC model are fully allocated to the cost category and not to the cost category .
+This, it believes, requires determining the expense factor for duct costs based on ratio of opex and overhead expense over to ensure the expense factors used match the cost categories."

+81. "While Flow believes that the relevant netwo ork element at issue here re elates to the , Flow acknowledges that FLLRIC model does alloc ate all duct cost to , so we have made that amendment to the model, i.e., we have amended the expense factor value in to ."